 Young & Ambitious

 A rising talent, Bock worked as the ‘Cuse Countdown Associate Producer while at Syracuse and founded “OES Stories”, a broadcasting club at his high school, Oregon Episcopal School.

 “An appreciation for sports has been embedded in my life for as long as I can remember,” Bock said.
 “At my eighth grade commencement dinner, I sat at the table and immediately noticed it was bedecked with superlatives.
 Immediately I claimed the one that read, ‘future sports broadcaster‘.
 From then on, I made furthering my career my top priority.”

-Bock’s hometown of Lake Oswego, OR, is a suburb of Portland in Clackamas County.
-Although Portland does not have a Major League Baseball team.
-Bock hopes his experience broadcasting baseball games can propel him to become the eventual Portland MLB team’s announcer.
+Bock’s hometown of Lake Oswego, is a suburb of Portland in Clackamas County.
+Although Portland does not have a Major League Baseball team, Bock hopes his experience broadcasting baseball games can propel him to become the eventual Portland MLB team’s announcer.

 “My passion for baseball is deeply rooted in my city’s appreciation for the sport,” Bock said.
 “When the time comes for Portland to have its own MLB team, my goal is to be the first person considered to tell their story.”

 “When I heard Colin’s demo reel calling Volcanoes baseball games, I knew Colin would make a valuable addition to the Riptide,” Lamm added.
 “We’re excited for the upcoming 2022 Riptide season.
 Now with Colin behind the microphone calling our games, we have the highest confidence Riptide fans watching online will get an incredible viewing experience.”